 - Put labels around the house, such as on cupboards and drawers.

-- Medication can help slow down the progression of dementia symptoms in some cases and there are also medications available to help manage associated conditions (NHS, 2021) - if you would like to know more about the medications that may be available to you please get in contact with your GP or call us here at Health at Hand on 0800 003 004 to speak with one of our pharmacists (Available 8am-8pm Monday to Friday, 8am-4pm Saturdays and 8am-12pm on Sundays).
+- Medication can help slow down the progression of dementia symptoms in some cases and there are also medications available to help manage associated conditions.
+If you’d like to know more about the medications that may be available to you please get in contact with your GP or call us here at Health at Hand on 0800 003 004 to speak with one of our pharmacists (Available 8am-8pm Monday to Friday, 8am-4pm Saturdays and 8am-12pm on Sundays).

 - It is important that you continue to attend any of your medical appointments, and to follow up with your GP to monitor how your needs may have changed.
 If you are having difficulties with this it may be that a friend or family member, or a community practitioner, could assist you with attending your appointments.